Rules-of-Thumb for A/B and Multivariate Tests

-- Others: text copy, images, number of form fields, number of steps in funnel, required vs. optional steps, number of elements on page, amount of text on page, layout (left vs. right kind of tests)
+- Others: Text copy, images, number of form fields, number of steps in the funnel, required vs. optional steps, number of elements on page, amount of text on page, layout (left vs. right kind of tests)

 As far as what not to test is concerned, it is best to avoid testing:

-- Pricing: very risky, and potentially illegal.
-You shouldn’t offer the exact same service/product at different price-points.
+- Pricing: It is very risky and potentially illegal.
+You shouldn’t offer the exact same service/product at different price points.

-- Trivial elements on site: every element being tested on a page should have a hypothesis on why you are including in the test.
-For example, without a specific reason, you shouldn’t add page elements (say a footer or header) in the test and expect conversion rate to improve magically!
-You need to be convinced that a particular site element has high chances of impacting conversion rate.
+- Trivial elements on site: Every element being tested on a page should have a hypothesis on why you include them in the test.
+For example, you shouldn’t add page elements (say a footer or header) in the test without a specific reason and expect the conversion rate to improve magically!
+You need to be convinced that a particular site element has a high chance of impacting the conversion rate.

 What kind of surprises can you expect while doing A/B testing?

-Technically no winning variation in a test should be seen as a surprise because there had to be a specific hypothesis on why you included it in the test.
-Nevertheless sometimes one finds that the test results are contrary to what was expected.
-That is, a variation won hands-down when one such expected it to lose significantly (or vice versa).
+Technically, no winning variation in a test should be seen as a surprise because there had to be a specific hypothesis on why you included it in the test.
+Nevertheless, sometimes one finds that the test results are contrary to what was expected.
+That is, a variation won hands-down when one expected it to lose significantly (or vice versa).
 Here are a few (real-world) examples of such surprises:

 A recent test was very surprising – in this test it was found out that removing a secure icon from the page actually increased conversions by 400%.
 Another surprising result was that by simply adding a human photo on a homepage, conversion rate can be potentially doubled.